ACLP-Logo

-The Webb Fellowship Program is designed to support a select number of outstanding advanced residents and fellows in C-L psychiatry at an early stage in their career.
+The William L. Webb Fellowship Program is designed to support a select number of outstanding advanced residents and fellows in C-L psychiatry at an early stage in their career.
+The Program fosters the career development and leadership potential of advanced psychiatry residents and C-L Psychiatry fellows who plan to engage in an academic career in C-L psychiatry.

 The program is named for William Logan Webb, Jr., MD, FACLP, president of the Academy 1986-87.
 Dr. Webb had an impressive career in C-L psychiatry and was among the early strong advocates of its subspecialty designation.
 He was involved in the study of pain, became an international authority in psychiatric ethics, was a highly respected teacher, and participated in symposia concerning coping mechanisms in sick physicians.
 When terminally ill in New York City, he eagerly became an interviewee for medical students.
 In 1991, Dr. Webb was awarded the Distinguished Service Medal of the American College of Psychiatrists.